Exact spin-orbital separation in a solvable model in one dimension: Introduction

-In this Letter, we present a solvable Kugel-Khomskii model in one dimension (1d), whose most significant feature is the `spin-orbital separation', an effect similar to the spin-charge separation in the interacting 1d electrons (Luttinger liquids).
-Interestingly, a recent report of spin-orbital separation in Sr$_2$CuO$_3$~\cite{nature.Sr2CuO3} makes our (independent) theoretical findings experimentally relevant.
+In this paper, we present a solvable spin-orbital model in one dimension (1d), whose most significant feature is the `spin-orbital separation', an effect similar to the spin-charge separation in the interacting 1d electrons (Luttinger liquids).
+Our model has a realistic form.
+It resembles the effective models for odd-legged spin-1/2 tubes,~\cite{tube1, tube4} and may be motivated by a microscopic two-band Hubbard model.~\cite{Kug.Kho.1,Ranninger} This work is built upon an earlier brief suggestion of spin-orbital decoupling by the present author.~\cite{BK.09} Interestingly, the recent observation of spin-orbital separation in Sr$_2$CuO$_3$ is a welcome development that makes our independent theoretical findings experimentally relevant.~\cite{nature.Sr2CuO3}

-In a Kugel-Khomskii model, the electron spin is described by the Pauli operators $\vec{\sigma}^{ }_l$, where $l$ is the site index of a lattice.
+In a spin-orbital model, the electron spin is described by the Pauli operators $\vec{\sigma}^{ }_l$, where $l$ is the site index of a lattice.
 The operators for the orbitals depend upon the details thereof.
-Here, we consider twofold degenerate orbitals, in which case the operators in the orbital space can be treated as pseudospin-1/2 objects described by another set of Pauli operators, $\vec{\tau}^{ }_l$.
-For a system of spin-1/2 spins and pseudospin-1/2 orbitals, a typical Kugel-Khomskii problem has the following generic form.
+Here, we consider the two orbital case, for which the operators in the orbital space can be treated as pseudospin-1/2 objects described by another set of Pauli operators, $\vec{\tau}^{ }_l$.
+For a system of spin-1/2 spins and pseudospin-1/2 orbitals, a coupled spin-orbital problem can have the following generic form.~\cite{Pat.Sin.Kho,Kug.Kho.2}

-Here, the model Hamiltonian, $\Hhat^{ }_{KK}$, is written on a 1d lattice, and it only has the nearest-neighbor exchange interactions.
-Of course, in general, the $\Hhat^{ }_{KK}$ could have further neighbor exchanges, and be living on any lattice.
+Here, the model Hamiltonian, $\Hhat^{ }_{so}$, is written on a 1d lattice, and it only has the nearest-neighbor exchange interactions.
+Of course, in general, the $\Hhat^{ }_{so}$ could have further neighbor exchanges, and be living on any lattice.
 The exchange interactions, $J_{\{1,2,3\}}$, are assumed to be antiferromagnetic, unless stated to be otherwise.
-The symbol $\{\vec{\tau}_l,\vec{\tau}_{l+1}\}_\Delta$ denotes an anisotropic exchange, $\Delta\tau^z_l\tau^z_{l+1}+2\left(\tau^+_l\tau^-_{l+1}+\tau^+_{l+1}\tau^-_{l}\right)$, between the orbitals.
-Evidently, the $H^{ }_{KK}$ is SU(2) symmetric for spins, and has U(1) symmetry for orbitals.
-Therefore, the total spin and the $z$-component of total pseudospin are conserved.
+The symbol $\{\vec{\tau}_l,\vec{\tau}_{l+1}\}_\Delta$ denotes the anisotropic exchange, $\Delta\tau^z_l\tau^z_{l+1}+2\left(\tau^+_l\tau^-_{l+1}+\tau^+_{l+1}\tau^-_{l}\right)$, between the orbitals.
+Evidently, the $\Hhat^{ }_{so}$ is SU(2) symmetric for spins, and has U(1) symmetry for orbitals.
+Therefore, the total spin, and the $z$-component of total pseudospin, are conserved.
 When $\Delta=\Delta^\prime=1$, it becomes SU(2)$\times$SU(2) symmetric.
 These are complex models to investigate theoretically, and have attracted a lot of attention.